 It's not actually that surprising.
 For some of the creators we follow, we hear from them more than we talk to family members or friends in the real world.
 You might hear from your favorite TikTok creator 5-10 times a day - can you say that about your actual friends?

 Those people comment on everything.
 They notice when you haven't posted.
 They feel hurt when you work with someone they don't like.
-They feel entitled to know things you haven't shared - and sometimes, they'll go looking for that info.
+They feel entitled to know things you haven't shared - and sometimes, they want that info bad enough, they'll go looking.

-Maybe they start out as a true fan, and then... gradually, they start to tiptoe over the line.
-Maybe it's an effusive DM that makes you just a little uncomfortable.
+Maybe they start out as a true fan, and then... gradually, a little bit at a time, they start to tiptoe over the line.
+Maybe it's an overly effusive DM that makes you just a little uncomfortable.
 Maybe it's your home address showing up on Reddit.
 Maybe your mom gets a phone call from someone pretending to be a friend to get your phone number.

 That last one happened to a colleague of mine.
 She had around 20,000 subscribers on YouTube - a niche audience, nothing that would make her feel like a target.
-She'd been told, and believed, that she wasn't big enough to worry about this stuff.
-She was wrong.
+She'd been told (and she believed) that she wasn't big enough to worry about this stuff.
+But she was wrong.

-You don't have to be famous for this to happen - you just have to be good at building connections.
-And if you're a decent creator, that's just a core skill.
+Because you don't have to be famous for this to happen - you just have to be good at building connections.
+And if you're a decent creator, that's a core skill.

 Here's what surprises people, though - you don't have to be emotionally vulnerable to be exposed.
 A creator who never talks about their feelings but posts daily from the same coffee shop, mentions their neighborhood, shows their kid's school in the background, or establishes a recognizable routine - has handed over significant access and info without sharing a single personal feeling.
 The risk isn't just about intimacy, it's about information.
 And most creators are sharing way more than they realize, in ways they'd never think to categorize as a risk.